-The first of the 2 is AMC.
-With award winners like Mad Men and Breaking Bad they’ve earned a reputation for excellence, and they have the Emmys that go along with it.
+We live in a world where the TV landscape is dominated by trite garbage like (insert CBS Show here), but there are a couple of basic cable channels fighting against the storm of mediocrity, and attempting to produce quality programming.
+The first of the two is AMC.
+With award winners like Mad Men and Breaking Bad, they’ve earned a reputation for excellence, and they have the Emmys that go along with it.
 Now that they’ve added The Walking Dead to the mix, they’ve cemented their batting average with Hall of Fame like numbers in quality and production value.
-The second channel I refer to above is FX.
+The second channel I refer to is FX.
 While their constant onslaught of movies like Fantastic Four: Rise of the Silver Surfer and Little Nicky never seem to stop polluting the cable stream, they do get credit for being chance takers.
-That makes me want to give them some slack for their regrettable decision to put Two and a Half Men on about a 1000 times a day.
+That makes me want to give them some slack for their regrettable decision to put Two and a Half Men on about 1000 times a day.
 The fact of the matter though is, their original programming is unsurpassed.

 Comedies, like It’s Always Sunny in Philadelphia, are what got me watching FX years back, but shows like Rescue Me and Nip/Tuck are what hooked me.
 And though they tired in later seasons, (both had extremely weak fourth seasons) they set a high bar early on.
 Though not nearly as high as the one set by The Shield, one of the greatest cable-cop shows of all time.
 But Vic Mackey didn’t find an audience right away, and it was FX that showed faith to keep him around and develop something great.
 Now ratings giant Sons of Anarchy, after being given time to find its audience, and having a second season so good it can be compared to early seasons of The Sopranos, is carrying the network.
 By doing so it allows them to take chances on shows like The League and Archer, which have drawn in some of that Always Sunny crowd.